pvmm/msx-tile-forge/README.md

         *   `Clear Current Supertile`: Resets the selected supertile's definition to all tile 0s.
         *   `Clear Map`: Resets all cells in the current map to supertile 0.
     *   **Set Data Counts/Dimensions:**
-        *   `Set Tileset Size...`: Adjusts the total number of active tiles (1-256).
-        *   `Set Supertile Count...`: Adjusts the total number of active supertiles (1-256).
         *   `Set Map Dimensions...`: Changes the map's width and height in supertile units (1-1024 per side).
-        *   *Note: Reducing sizes may discard data and will prompt for confirmation if dependent items are affected.*

 *   **View Menu:**
     *   `Show/Hide Minimap (Ctrl+M)`: Toggles the resizable Minimap window for the Map Editor.

+*   **Import Menu:**

+    *   Append Tileset from File...: Appends tiles from another project's .SC4Tiles file.
+    *   Append Supertiles from File...: Appends supertiles and their associated tiles from another project's .SC4Super and .SC4Tiles files.
+    *   Import Tiles from ROM...: Opens the ROM Importer dialog to extract tile data from external binary files (see detailed section below).

 *   **Help Menu:**
-    *   `About...`: Displays application information (version, author).
+    *   About...: Displays application information (version, author).

 *   **General User Experience:**
     *   **Unsaved Changes:** The window title is marked with an asterisk (*) if the project has unsaved modifications.
 Prompts to save are given before closing, opening, or creating new projects if changes are pending.